page

 How long do BIAB overlays last vs builder-gel extensions?

-With proper prep and aftercare, BIAB overlays typically last 2–3+ weeks; builder-gel extensions 3–4+ weeks.
-Adjust fills to each client’s wear and growth.
+With proper prep and aftercare, BIAB overlays typically last 2–3+ weeks, while builder-gel extensions last 3–4+ weeks.
+Fill timing should be adjusted to the client’s wear and nail growth.

 Is BIAB soak-off?

 Many BIAB systems are soak-off.
 Builder gels are often file-off, though some are soak-off.
-Always check the brand’s instructions.
+Always follow the brand’s instructions.

 Can I infill BIAB?

-Yes—BIAB is designed for infills, which keeps appointments efficient and protects the natural nail.
+Yes — BIAB is designed for infills, which keeps appointments efficient and helps protect the natural nail.